Harshith46/activity-monitor/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This is a sser interface that allows a user to view a list of hardcoded users from a mock API server.
 On clicking on any user, a modal should open, displaying all the time ranges during which they were active on that day, with an option to view all the periods of activity for different days using a calendar.
-This project is also deplyed on [Heroku](https://harshith-activity-monitor.herokuapp.com/)
+This project is also deployed on [Heroku](https://harshith-activity-monitor.herokuapp.com/)

 ## Available Scripts